Supporting Our Community

 Summer Language Program (SLP)

-• Students who do not meet Admission’s Test of English as a Foreign Language (TOEFL) requirements may be conditionally admitted to Otis College pending successful completion of the Otis College Summer Language Program, which provides a strong foundation to start their BFA studies.
+• Students who do not meet Admission’s Test of English as a Foreign Language (TOEFL) requirements may be conditionally admitted to Otis College pending successful completion of the Otis College Summer Language Program, which provides a strong foundation for students to start their BFA studies.

 Summer of Style